rriggin/sinatra-jobs/readme.md

-#kc.io
+#sinatra-jobs

-kc.io is a simple jobs app written in ruby
+This is a simple jobs app written in ruby

 It is a work in progress.
 Hack it up all you want.